-High Pressure Grinding Rolls
+3.3.2 High Pressure Grinding Rolls (HPGR)

-Although HPGR technology has become commonplace in the cement and diamond mining industries and of late has been making significant inroads in the processing of iron ore, it is only recently beginning to make an impact in the gold, platinum and base metals sectors.
-Interest in the technology is now such that general expectations are that rapidly increasing numbers of HPGR machines are soon likely to find their way into these sectors.
-Due to the way HPGRs operate, the more established techniques for breakage characterisation that have been developed with tumbling mills in mind, are not applicable for HPGRs.
-Simulation has helped in this regard, JKSimMet containing a model that has been shown to have good scale-up capabilities (Morrell et al, 1997, Daniel and Morrell, 2004).
+Although HPGR technology has become commonplace in the cement and diamond mining industries and of late has been making significant inroads in the processing of iron ore. it has yet to make a major impact in the gold, platinum and base metals sectors.
+However, interest in the technology is now such that general expectations are that rapidly increasing numbers of HPGR machines are soon likely to find their way into these sectors.
+Due to their operation, the more established techniques for breakage characterisation, design and scale-up that have been developed using tumbling mills, are not applicable for HPGRs.
+Simulation has helped in this regard, JKSimMet containing a model that has been shown to have good scaleup capabilities (Morrell et al, 1997, Daniel and Morrell, 2004).
 This model needs HPGR data to calibrate it, and although it has been shown that laboratory-scale HPGR results are suitable, separate tests need to be conducted on every different ore type, as the size reduction and throughput parameters of the model are ore dependent.
-The DW_i, at least in part, can bridge this gap as it has been found to be correlated with the operating work index of HPGR's as Figure 17 indicates.
-The data in this figure have been obtained from 20 different ore types.
-It is valid for machines operating with a working pressure in the range 2.5-3 N/mm2.
+Ore characterisation therefore remains a problem, though it is being currently researched in the AMIRA P9 project.